 During the second quarter of 2016, we entered into an interest rate cap on the total notional amount of \$30 million whereby we paid a premium of \$115,000.
 In exchange for the premium payment, the counterparties agreed to pay us the difference between 1.50% and one-month LIBOR if one-month LIBOR rises above 1.50% during the term of the cap.
-This interest rate cap became effective in January, 2017, coinciding with the expiration of the above-mentioned interest rate caps and expires in March, 2019.
-From inception through December 31, 2017, there were no payments made to us by the counterparty pursuant to the terms of this cap.
+This interest rate cap became effective in January, 2017, and expires in March, 2019.
+From inception through December 31, 2018, we received or accrued approximately \$145,000 in payments due to us by the counterparties (all recorded during 2018) which were reflected as reductions to our interest expense.

-During the third quarter of 2016, we entered into an additional interest rate cap agreement on a total notional amount of \$30 million whereby we paid a premium of \$55,000.
+During the third quarter of 2016, we entered into an interest rate cap agreement on a total notional amount of \$30 million whereby we paid a premium of \$55,000.
 In exchange for the premium payment, the counterparties agreed to pay us the difference between 1.5% and one-month LIBOR if one-month LIBOR rises above 1.5% during the term of the cap.
 This interest rate cap became effective in October, 2016 and expires in March, 2019.
-From inception through December 31, 2017, there were no payments made to us by the counterparty pursuant to the terms of this cap.
+From inception through December 31, 2018, we received or accrued approximately \$145,000 in payments due to us by the counterparties (all recorded during 2018) which were reflected as reductions to our interest expense.